goglom/Haskell_problems_stepik/README.md

 # Haskell_problems_stepik
-My solutions of problens in [Haskell course on Stepik from Computer Science Center](https://stepik.org/course/75/info)
+My problem solving in the [Haskell course](https://stepik.org/course/75/info) on Stepik from the Computer Science Center